Skip to main content

 The Endocrine System Your Body’s Master Communication Network

 To understand why these changes happen, we must look to the endocrine system.
 Think of this system as your body’s internal wireless network, using chemical messengers called hormones to transmit vital instructions to every cell, tissue, and organ.
-These signals regulate everything from your energy levels and mood to your and structural health.
+These signals regulate everything from your energy levels and mood to your body composition and structural health.
 For the concerns of a dowager’s hump, three hormones are of primary importance.

 • Estrogen A primary female sex hormone, estrogen is a powerful guardian of bone health.
 It acts as a brake on the cells that break down bone tissue, ensuring that your skeletal structure is constantly being remodeled in a balanced way.
 When estrogen levels decline, this braking system is released, and bone resorption can accelerate.